-Furthermore, the EU is negotiating FTAs with the Eastern African Community, West Africa and the Philippines.
+Furthermore, the EU has concluded FTA with New Zealand in June 2022 and is negotiating FTAs with the Eastern African Community, West Africa and the Philippines.
 It is also in the early stages of negotiations with India, Indonesia, Malaysia and Thailand.